 Source: View publication →

-The EAGLES trial demonstrated that neither varenicline nor bupropion significantly increased the risk of serious neuropsychiatric adverse events compared to nicotine patch or placebo in smokers with or without psychiatric disorders, while varenicline proved to be the most efficacious pharmacological intervention for smoking cessation.
+The EAGLES trial demonstrated that varenicline and bupropion do not significantly increase the risk of serious neuropsychiatric adverse events compared to nicotine patch or placebo, and confirmed varenicline as the most effective pharmacotherapy for smoking cessation.

 Key Findings